Hi. My name is Vicky and I’m a pho-coholic.

 In Vietnam, Pho is very popular for breakfast.
 Vendors shop for the freshest ingredients in the wee hours of the morning to make the deep and flavorful stock in time for the morning rush hour.
 Locals would stop by for a hearty and delicious breakfast-in-a-bowl before heading to work.

 Vietnamese Beef Noodle Soup is labor intensive and all the components take up a lot of space in the fridge.
 So when I crave for pho at home, I make a large pot and pretty much have it for breakfast, lunch and dinner.
 Because the taste is simply un-pho-gettable, I don’t mind having it several times a day.

 Vietnamese Beef Noodle Soup (Pho Bo)

-- 3 lbs beef bones (I like to use an equal amount of ox tail, neck bones and shank bones with marrow
+- 3 lbs beef bones (ox tail, neck bones and/or shank bones)

 - 1 stick Asian cinnamon (about 15 grams)

 - 2 teaspoons dried cloves